Buying a Laptop For Few Bucks If You Have Some Tech Skills

 Erasing the hard drive yourself is smart and probably necessary.
 Serious erasure is what you should do.
 Download DBAN (Darik’s Boot and Nuke) (I use version 2.2.8 but a later version may be available) to a CD, it’s free, and use that to do your erasing.
 It has its own operating system.
 I set DBAN for the more thorough options.
 Whatever options you choose, DBAN will erase every hard drive it sees.
 If you have more than one hard drive and don’t want DBAN to touch one of them, physically disconnect and remove the hard drive you don’t want erased, because DBAN does not have a command for telling the difference.
 DBAN can take a day, or maybe several days, literally, to erase a large modern hard drive, and I mean days, but you only have to start it, check the screen in about 15–30 minutes (it takes about that amount of time to stabilize its prediction for when it will finish), and, if it looks okay, ignore the machine while you go mountain-climbing or paint your house or something.
 When it’s done, very few labs, if any, will be able to recover child porn, trade secrets, pirated off-key music, or whatever else used to be there.
 By the way, you’ll also lose a recovery partition from your hard drive, because DBAN doesn’t know the difference.
 Anyone trying to recover anything will have to spend a lot of money just trying.
 (If you need to try, you could, subject to law, ask the National Security Agency or the former KGB if they’ll do you a favor, since I’m not sure most nations can, and perhaps even the Russians can’t.)

 How are your tech skills for fixing laptops?
 If you’re competent at that, even on a proprietary design you can save money.
 Many Web sites have advice on repairing them.
 If you’d like a book on repairs, look for one by Scott Mueller, even a used edition as long as it’s younger than your laptop.
 Also, right around when you’re buying the laptop, get the laptop manufacturer’s service and maintenance guide; download it before it disappears from the Web, since manufacturers prefer that customers buy new computers and stop supporting old ones.
 Get a few screwdrivers, including flat-blade and cross-blade (Phillips) in common sizes and small sizes.
 Get, and wear, a wrist strap to protect your opened-up laptop from static electricity that would come from your body, because the static can destroy electronic circuits.
 (When you plug your wrist strap into an electric outlet while you’re wearing it, you can watch people’s eyes pop wide.
 It’s safe.
 You’re only plugging into the grounding circuit, to send your excess electricity to a safe absorber, usually planet Earth.
 The other two prongs are supposed to be missing from the plug.
 You’re not lighting lamps with your wrist and you’re not walking the Last Mile at Sing Sing.)
-Get a regular large paper clip and a small one, both in metal; you can straighten one out (try the large one first) and use it to open a CD/DVD tray when you can’t do it with a button or a software command; there should be a hole in the tray just for the clip.
+Get a regular large paper clip and a small one, both metal; you can straighten one out (try the large one first) and use it to open a CD/DVD tray when you can’t do it with a software command or a laptop button; there should be a hole in the tray just for the clip.

 If you insist on installing Windows together with another operating system, install Windows first, because Windows has a reputation for clobbering other OSes it finds.
 It’s territorial.